batako/react-native-skia-sprite/README.md

 # react-native-skia-sprite-animator

 `react-native-skia-sprite-animator` is a UI-agnostic helper built for React Native/Expo projects that rely on [@shopify/react-native-skia](https://shopify.github.io/react-native-skia/).
-It focuses on two things in v0.1: playing sprite-sheet animations (`SpriteAnimator`) and persisting sprite JSON + images to `expo-file-system` (`spriteStorage`).
+It focuses on two things: playing sprite-sheet animations (`SpriteAnimator`) and persisting sprite JSON + images to `expo-file-system` (`spriteStorage`).

 ## Installation